 This book manages to capture two things: fear and pity.
 The story of inequality and bad decisions in America, I think the main intention is to make the reader feel bad for these baby boomer should-be pensioners that either lost their life savings and investments or never had any and are now living in RVs roaming America from job to job.
 I started reading this book in the middle of a move myself after recently buying a house, so at times the idea of traveling around in a van seemed rather liberating.
 It will make you question the future.

 11. 8 Secondi by Lisa Iotti -- LINK

 This wasn't an eye-opening book.
 It talks about the dangers - physical, mental and emotional - of our smartphones and social media addiction.
 But most of these facts we've known for years.
 The only chapter I found interesting was the part on how our social media oversharing and smartphone dependency affects our memory and the ability to create long-term memories.
 The only other thing I learned was that the author likes to hop on planes to California for her "research" and discreetly brag about being an Italian in America.
-By Chapter 4 she had been "hopped" on a plane to California 4 times already.
+By Chapter 4 she had "hopped" on a plane to California 4 times already.

 12. The Country of Others by Leila Slimani -- LINK

 Just like every summer, I look for a novel to read during my holidays.
 This book was on a recommended reading list and I fell for the preview.
 The story of a French woman married to a Moroccan man in post-World War II living in Morocco, I have a particular interest in these two countries having lived in France and having visited Morocco.
 The most fascinating concept is living this experience of the "other" and always feeling like an outsider trying to understand how someone else lives and thinks.